deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 > </details>

-> Table 3 presents the performance of top 20 reward models on RM-BENCH, categorized by domain, difficulty level, and model type, highlighting their overall accuracy and indicating the need for improvement in current reward models.
+> The table presents the performance of top 20 reward models across various metrics on the RM-BENCH benchmark, highlighting their strengths and weaknesses in different domains and difficulty levels.

 {{< table-caption >}}